imfunniee/gitfolio-in-wild/README.md

 This past week have been a crazy experience for me, from being no one to getting on github's trending list 👀.
 I owe everything to you guys.

-These are the ones that i found, Add yours by creating a PR.
+Add yours by creating a PR.

 - https://imfunniee.github.io/gitfolio
 - https://c0d3n1nj4.github.io